science6uru/Spritely/README.md

     <img src="https://raw.githubusercontent.com/science6uru/Spritely/main/my-image%20(4)%20(1)%20(1).png"
     alt = "Logo Image" height= "200" width= "200">

-   <sub>The Spritely™ logos and source code are solely owned and developed by Science6uru & collaborators.
+   <sub><sub><sub>The Spritely™ logos and source code are solely owned and developed by Science6uru & collaborators.
 Public use of Spritely™ trademarks and source code are permitted given that the reproduction includes the original license and trademarks of Spritely.</sub>